Lone survivor in Kyle Rittenhouse shooting acknowledges unholstering his own gun, worrying about teen’s safety

 KENOSHA, Wis. — The only man to survive being shot by Kyle Rittenhouse acknowledged Monday he had unholstered his gun and pointed it in the teen’s direction when Rittenhouse fired a single bullet into the man’s bicep.

 “I was never trying to kill the defendant,” Grosskreutz said.
 “That was never something I was trying to do.
 In that moment, I was trying to preserve my own life.
-But ... taking the life of another is not something I am capable or comfortable of doing.
+But doing so, also, taking the life of another is not something I am capable or comfortable of doing.
 It goes against almost a lifelong ethical code in regards to medicine.”

 In putting a human face on what has so far been a video-heavy case that centers around very technical legal questions, Grosskreutz seemed to bolster Rittenhouse’s self-defense claim as he testified that he believed some people chasing Rittenhouse down the street intended to hurt the teen.
 He also confirmed he had a gun in his right hand as he took a step toward Rittenhouse.

-Grosskreutz told the jury he did not chase Rittenhouse that night as the defense argues.
-He acknowledged, however, that he tried to grab the teen’s AR-15 style semi-automatic rifle just before Rittenhouse shot him in the arm.
+Grosskreutz, 28, told the jury he did not chase Rittenhouse that night as the defense argues.
+He acknowledged, however, that he tried to grab the teen’s AR-15-style semi-automatic rifle just before Rittenhouse shot him in the arm.

-Wearing a hat with “paramedic” printed on it, Grosskreutz testified he and a friend organized a medical corps to help people needing assistance at demonstrations in Milwaukee during the summer of 2020 after the death of George Floyd.
+Wearing a hat with “paramedic” printed on it during protests, Grosskreutz testified, he and a friend had organized a medical corps to help people needing assistance at demonstrations in Milwaukee during the summer of 2020 after George Floyd’s death.
 He also traveled to Kenosha on Aug.
-25 to provide medical assistance to people protesting the shooting days earlier of Jacob Blake, a Black man, by a white police officer.
+25 to provide medic services to people protesting the shooting days earlier of Jacob Blake, a Black man, by a white police officer.

 Like Rittenhouse, Grosskreutz carried a gun and provided first aid to people injured during the demonstrations.
 But unlike Rittenhouse — a 17-year-old lifeguard who misled people about his age and emergency medical technician certification — Grosskreutz obtained his firearm through proper channels and was certified as an EMT.

-Rittenhouse, who says he acted in self-defense, volunteered as an armed security guard for a Kenosha used car lot after businesses had been burned and vandalized during demonstrations the previous day.
-He left his post and his partner shortly before midnight and encountered Joseph Rosenbaum, who one witness described as a “babbling idiot” who had been saying provocative things and shouting racial slurs at various times throughout the evening.
+Rittenhouse volunteered as an armed security guard for a Kenosha used car lot after businesses had been burned and vandalized during demonstrations the previous day.
+He left his post and his partner shortly before midnight and encountered Joseph Rosenbaum, who one witness described as a “babbling idiot” saying provocative things and shouting racial slurs at various times throughout the evening.

-That night in Kenosha, Grosskreutz testified, he brought medical supplies, including QuikClot to stem bleeding and patches for chest wounds.
-He said he kept his Glock semi-automatic pistol holstered in the small of his back, something that would have been illegal because his conceal carry permit was expired at the time.
+That night in Kenosha, Grosskreutz testified, he brought medical supplies, including QuikClot to stem bleeding, and patches for chest wounds.
+He said he kept his Glock semi-automatic pistol holstered in the small of his back, something that would have been illegal because his concealed carry permit was expired at the time.

-He denied taking a particular side among people in the crowd that night.
+In keeping with a decision he made earlier that summer, Grosskreutz said, he did not participate in the protests by joining in chants or holding signs.

-“I believe in the Second Amendment,” Grosskreutz told jurors.
+“I believe in the Second Amendment,” he told jurors.
 “I’m for people’s right to carry and bear arms.
 That night was no different than any other day.
 It’s keys, phone, wallet, gun.”

-Grosskreutz said he treated about 10 people, including someone who had been shot in the arm by police with a rubber bullet.
+Grosskreutz said he treated about 10 people during the Kenosha protest, including someone who had been shot in the arm by police with a rubber bullet.
 He also livestreamed cellphone video on social media when not busy helping people.

 He first encountered Rittenhouse after police pushed demonstrators who were near the courthouse south past a used car lot where Rittenhouse and other armed men in his group were protecting the business.
 Grosskreutz said he saw Rittenhouse providing medical assistance, noting that Rittenhouse didn’t appear to be a trained medic, in large part because he was wearing gloves in an unsanitary manner.